-A connection database is a text file which contains a description of all the link capabilities available to the iserver, and enough information to allow the iserver to choose the correct one.
+A connection database is a text file which contains a description of all the links available to the iserver, and enough information to allow the iserver to choose the correct one.
+Each link is given a name called the capability name.